 --- Yes, I do!
 O:

-I'll accept only five points commissions per month.
+I'll accept an extremely limited amount of point commissions per year.
+Contact me if you're interested in paying with points!
 I will calculate the amount of points needed by converting exactly the cost of the item to points.
 80 points = $1 USD, so something that's worth $15 will be 1200 points, and so on.
 I know a lot of people are used to seeing like 5 point commissions and 30 point commissions, but 30 points is equal to like $0.20 and there's no way I could make anybody anything for that, ahaha.

 ► Why don't you accept Paypal!?
 I love Paypal!